 Original work by Yoshiyuki Tomino

-Translator's Note: The document begins with some discussion of the story themes, which I have omitted here, then moves on to cover the world setting and story background.
+Translator's Note: The document continues with some discussion of the story themes, which I've omitted here, then moves on to cover the world setting and story background.

 Universal Century 0078.
 An era in which huge artificial satellites float around the Earth, and almost ten billion people already make their homes in space.
 One of these space colonies, calling itself the Principality of Zeon, has raised the flag of rebellion against the Earth Federation.